Shear pin: As conditional operators

 In the role as a conditional operator, a shear pin will be used to prevent a mechanical device from operating before the criteria for operation are met.
 A shear pin gives a distinct threshold for the force required for operation.
 It is very cheap and easy to produce delivering a very high reliability and predictable tolerance.
 They are almost maintenance-free and can remain ready for operation for years with little to no decrease in reliability.
 Shear pins are only useful for a single operating cycle, after each operation they have to be replaced.
 A common example is the plastic or wire loop securing the pin to the handles of common fire extinguishers.
 The presence of the pin prevents accidental discharge by only allowing the handle to be depressed once the pin is removed.
 The loop prevents the inadvertent removal of the pin, which could otherwise easily fall out.
 A significant amount of force is applied to the plastic or wire loop; by breaking, it allows the pin to subsequently be removed, thus allowing the handles to be depressed, discharging the fire extinguisher.

 The red plastic loop secures the pull pin to the handles.

 Many designs take advantage of the maintenance-free state of constant readiness.
 For example, a hydraulic damper protecting a structure from earthquake damage could be secured with a shear pin.
 During normal conditions the system would be completely rigid, but when acted upon by the force of an earthquake the shear pin would break and the hydraulic damping system would operate.

 Their high reliability and low cost make them very popular for use in weapons.
 A typical example is using shear pins in an explosive device.
-A shear pin can here hold a striker pin in place, preventing the striker pin from striking an initiator (primer) unless the correct force is applied.
-That force can be the acceleration of a rifle grenade being launched.
+A shear pin can hold a striker pin in place, preventing the striker pin from striking an initiator (primer) unless the correct force is applied; that force can be the acceleration of a rifle grenade being launched.
 The force would snap the shear pin, allowing the striker pin to move backwards onto a primer, which in turn ignites a pyrotechnic delay composition for auto destruction.
-In this use shear pins prevent the striker pin from hitting the primer during handling or if the grenade was dropped by accident.
-Additionally, shear-pins are frequently used in anti-tank mine fuzes, to prevent them from being triggered by much lighter, non-target vehicles such as motorcycles.
+In this use, shear pins prevent the striker pin from hitting the primer during handling, or if the grenade was dropped by accident.
+Additionally, shear-pins are frequently used in anti-tank mine fuzes to prevent them from being triggered by much lighter, non-target vehicles, such as motorcycles.
 Typically, the shear-pin in an anti-tank mine is designed to snap (and release the spring-loaded firing pin) when a weight in excess of 1500 kilograms is applied to the pressure plate.